-An HMO is a House of Multiple Occupancy; a house rented out by at least 3 people who are not from one ‘household’ (for example a family), but they share facilities like bathrooms or a kitchen.
+In its simplest form an HMO is a House of Multiple Occupancy.
+A property that is rented out by at least three people who are not from one ‘household’ (for example a family), but they share facilities like bathrooms or a kitchen.
 In certain HMOS all bedrooms are ensuite, and in the super-deluxe part of the HMO market the rooms may even have small kitchenettes.

-- it is rented out to 5 or more people who form more than one household
+- It is rented out to five or more people who form more than one household.

-(It is important to note that there are areas where a HMO license is necessary even if your property is smaller and rented to fewer people.
-You should always check with the relevant council when looking to invest in an unlicensed HMO of 4 beds or less).
-In order for an HMO to be issued with a license it will need to be rendered compliant by the local HMO officer.
-This will involve it passing a number of safety and space requirements.
+It is important to note that there are areas whereby a HMO licence is necessary even if your property is smaller or rented to fewer people.
+You should always check with the relevant council when looking to invest in an unlicensed HMO of four beds or less.
+In order for an HMO to be issued with a licence, it will need to be rendered compliant by the local HMO officer.
+This will involve passing a number of safety and space regulations.

 Net yield is calculated as: